pr4-kp/pr4-kp.github.io/content/posts/graphgroupends.md

 ---
-title: graph ends and their purpose in geometric group theory
+title: Graph ends and their purpose in geometric group theory
 date: 2022-07-06
 tags:
   - geometric group theory